Safe Wash System Kit

 If you don’t use all the foam solution in one wash, it can be stored in the Cannon’s bottle for up to a month.

-Use the Fully Slick protective spray or After Glow drying aid as a standalone sealant after the car is all done, as the slick and slippery finish allows the Snow Job foam to be more effective as the dirt cannot stick as well to the slick surfaces.
+Use the Fully Slick protective spray as a standalone sealant after the car is all done, as the slick and slippery finish allows the Snow Job foam to be more effective as the dirt cannot stick as well to the slick surfaces.
 You'll also notice how it also makes the foam slide off the car a bit faster, helping take any dust and grime away with it.

 Time to wash